Yassir-Ack/ClickForHelpDocumentation/README.md

-# Click For Help Script
+# Click For Help Documentation
 **Version 1.5**

 This project was created with Javascript Pure Code & html2canvas & SMTP Protocol.